brillout/vite-plugin-server-entry/readme.md

 Most of the time `@brillout/vite-plugin-server-entry` is able to automatically import the server entry `dist/server/entry.js` &mdash; there is nothing for you to do.

-But `@brillout/vite-plugin-server-entry` doesn't work if you use Yarn PnP and you'll keep getting following error.
+But it doesn't work with Yarn PnP and certain Docker configurations.
+You'll keep getting the following error.

 ```bash
 [@brillout/vite-plugin-server-entry][Wrong Usage] Cannot find server entry.
 (Re-)build your app